Canon 200D vs Olympus E-300

-The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus Evolt E-300 are two digital cameras that were officially introduced, respectively, in June 2017 and September 2004.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 8 MP.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus Evolt E-300 are two digital cameras that were announced, respectively, in June 2017 and September 2004.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a Four Thirds (E-300) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-300 is notably larger (10 percent) than the Canon 200D.
 Moreover, the E-300 is substantially heavier (38 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the E-300 are weather-sealed.